 North Flight Aero Med

-The joint venture partners of North Flight Aero Med have been accredited for critical care air transportation by the Commission on the Accreditation of Medical Transport System (CAMTS).
+North Flight Aero Med have been accredited for critical care air transportation by the Commission on the Accreditation of Medical Transport System (CAMTS).
 This means that the highest standards in both the medical and aviation industries have been met.

 Frequently Asked Questions